Internal Medicine Specialist for Current & Referral Pet Patients

-Dr. David Brummer and Dr. Kevin Kumrow, both diplomates of the American College of Veterinary Internal Medicine, provide expertise in internal medicine to pets from our primary practice, for those referred to him by their own veterinarian, and for emergencies.
+Dr. David Brummer, Dr. Kevin Kumrow and Dr. Melanie Hall are diplomates of the American College of Veterinary Internal Medicine, provide expertise in internal medicine to pets from our primary practice, for those referred to him by their own veterinarian, and for emergencies.
 To have your pet seen by one of our internists, please request a veterinary referral to our internal medicine department.

 Cardio-respiratory medicine includes conditions of the heart, lungs, and chest.
 These are among the most serious conditions in pets and a primary reason to refer to our specialist in internal medicine.

 Endocrine disorders are a diverse group of ailments that include diabetes mellitus, adrenal gland disorders such as Addison’s and Cushing’s diseases, and thyroid disorders.
 While most endocrine disorders are treatable, few are curable.
 Disease management for quality of life is the goal for these patients.

 Disorders and diseases of the digestive organs are extremely common.
 While most cases are fairly straightforward episodes of vomiting and diarrhea, there are enough other diagnostic possibilities to make this area challenging.
 Endoscopy is one of the specialty services we use in diagnosing these diseases.

 Infectious diseases are as numerous and varied as the types of microorganisms that cause them.
 Bacteria, fungi, and viruses, can be contracted from a variety of sources such as other animals, parasites, and the environment.

 Reaching a conclusive diagnosis may be difficult to narrow down to a single possibility.
 Therefore, treatment typically begins simultaneously with the diagnostic process.
 Prognosis is generally good for recovery.